tellor-io/layer-values-monitor/README.md

 A monitoring system that listens to new_report and aggregate_report events on Layer.
 New_report values are compared aginst trusted values and can be automatically disputed/alerted about through a discord webhook.
 Aggregate_report values are compared against trusted values and the related data feed contract can be paused.

+**NOTE**: All preset thresholds are arbitrary and should be carefully considered.
 ## Quick Start

 ### 1. Install Dependencies